goFrendiAsgard/zaruba/README.md

-# Zaruba
+# 💀 Zaruba

 > "My name is Zaruba.
-I came to be when Garo came to be and I am forever with him.”
+I came to be when Garo came to be and I am forever with him."

 Zaruba is agnostic generator and service runner.
 Zaruba treat your project like a big monorepo application containing multiple micro-services.
 However, zaruba also allows you to publish the micro-services as individual repo, independent from each other.